nick-pelepchan/uinfo/README.md

 #Functional Design
 ##Site Directory
 The site's layout begins with a main web root directory (webr).
 Inside this directory a 'dir.ini' file must be located.
-The 'ini_grab()' function builds the global 'site_dir' variable by searching for this file and parsing its contents.
+The 'ini_grab()' function builds the $GLOBALS['site_dir'] variable by searching for this file and parsing its contents.

 ###dir.ini
 ```